Catamutún

 Miners lived initially in a mining camp the Catamutún area.
 Conditions in the mining cominity were precarious, particularly for children, which led social workers and the mining company to create saving accounts to finance a housing project. so that workers moved in the late 1980s to the new Miraflores neighborhood in city of La Unión.
 La Unión, a city with better services and schooling opportunities, became thus a dormitory town for miners.
 Most miners had a peasant background, which they retained after they began to work in the mines.
 Example of this are the leave request miners did in order to be able to sow or harvest potatoes, or the fact that miners spent their free time in their farms rather than together with other miners.
 Mining in Catamutún ceased in the late 1990s.
 Until that point Catamutún had been the only coal mine in Los Ríos Region and Los Lagos Region in continuous operations from the 1940s.
 Some workers were transferred by the company to the Mulpún mine (Note: This mine was purchased by Compañía Carbonífera San Pedro de Catamutún in 1987.) where mining continued until 2001.

-The Catamutún coal mine and its associated community had an extensive effect on the social and economic landscape of the Los Ríos Region.
-From its inception in 1945, the Compañía Carbonífera San Pedro de Catamutún both shaped the region’s economy and influenced its demographics.
-The mine became a central part of the industrial life of La Unión and the surrounding areas, attracting a workforce from rural and agricultural backgrounds.
-Despite initial hardships, the mining community gradually transitioned into urban life.
-This shift became most notable in the late 1980s, when workers and their families moved to Miraflores, a newly constructed neighborhood in La Unión, due to the insecure living conditions in the mining camps.
-This marked a significant change, as La Unión, with its better infrastructure, became a "dormitory town" for former miners.
-The relocation also reflected a broader pattern of rural-to-urban migration, significantly altering the social structure of the area.